People

 I am a medical sociologist and my work uses sociological ideas and methods to understand health and illness and to tackle problems in the delivery of high-quality healthcare.
 I completed my first degree in Politics & Sociology at the University of Warwick, my MSc in Medical Sociology at Royal Holloway, University of London, and my PhD at the University of Nottingham.
 Following postdoctoral positions at the London School of Hygiene and Tropical Medicine and the University of Warwick, I took up my first academic post in 2008 as Lecturer in Social Science Applied to Health at the University of Leicester.
 I have remained here ever since, being promoted to Senior Lecturer/Associate Professor in 2014, and to Professor of Healthcare Improvement Research in 2017.

-I am a member of the Social Science Applied to Healthcare Improvement Research (SAPPHIRE) Group, which I jointly led from 2016-2018.
+I am a member of the Social Science, Applied Healthcare and Improvement Research (SAPPHIRE) Group, which I jointly led from 2016-2018.
 I was subsequently Head of Department of Health Sciences from 2018-2021, and am now the Deputy Head of College for the College of Life Sciences.
-I am the Implementation Theme Lead for the NIHR Applied Research Collaboration (ARC) East Midlands and until recently acted as Co-Director and Theme Lead for the Wellcome Trust PhD Programme in Genomic Epidemiology and Public Health Genomics.
+I am the Implementation Theme Lead for the NIHR Applied Research Collaboration (ARC) East Midlands, a Theme Lead within the NIHR Greater Manchester Patient Safety Research Collaboration, and was previously Co-Director and Theme Lead for the Wellcome Trust PhD Programme in Genomic Epidemiology and Public Health Genomics.

 Research

 My work uses sociological ideas and methods to understand health and illness and tackle problems in the delivery of high-quality healthcare.
 Originally trained in sociology departments, I am committed to applied research and the practical impact of social science learning within healthcare and healthcare improvement.
-To date I have been awarded ~£23m of external research funding, including grants and direct commissions from various NIHR programmes, the Health Foundation, and NHS England.
+To date, I have been awarded over £33m of external research funding as either lead or co-investigator.
+These awards include project grants, direct commissions, infrastructure awards, capacity building awards, and two personal fellowships.
+My work has been supported by a range of funders, including various NIHR programmes, the Health Foundation, NHS England, the Wellcome Trust, and the ESRC.

 I have worked across a range of healthcare contexts, but have long-standing interests in women’s and children’s health and preventative healthcare.
 I have a particular interest in population-based screening.
 In 2012 I co-edited a special issue of the journal Sociology of Health and Illness “The Sociology of Medical Screening: Critical Perspectives, New Directions”.
 In 2020, I co-edited a further special issue on “Understanding and Managing Uncertainty in Healthcare: Revisiting and Advancing Sociological Contributions”.